 Here are several reasons while you'll love it.
 Just make sure you save me a calzone.

 As I mentioned earlier, it's very difficult to cram all of the North Salem Old Fashion Days activities into one blog post.
-My editor is already yelling at me for how long this post is, and I haven't even had a chance to talk about the car show that will take place on Sunday from noon to 3 p.m., the daily 50/50 raffles, the quilt show on Sunday from 1 to 4 p.m., the bounce houses and games and pony rides for the kids all weekend, the corn hole toss, the basketball hoops, the .......
+My editor is already yelling at me for how long this post is, and I haven't even had a chance to talk about the car show that will take place on Sunday from noon to 3 p.m., the daily 50/50 raffles, the brand-new corn hole tournament on Sunday at 3 p.m., the bounce houses and games and pony rides for the kids all weekend, the basketball hoops, the...

 Okay, he says I really have to stop now.

 Just promise me that you'll come to North Salem over Labor Day weekend for Old Fashion Days.
 Don't rely solely on my blog post -- experience it for yourself!
 You'll be back year after year.